MsMc24/G1-finalproject/README.md

    </td>
   </tr>
   <tr>
-   <td>Ss submit their image and script to Padlet for presentations at the start of the next class.
+   <td>Ss write a script using a template provided by the teacher in class  and Ss check it with Grammarly.
+Ss then submit their image and script to Padlet for presentations at the start of the next class.
    </td>
   </tr>
 </table>